whoisbma/Code-2-SP17/week08-concordance/README.md

 * To do this you would take your javascript object with all the word counts, loop through it, and create graphics using them as data.
 * You could create a bar chart (boring but ok), or bubbles, or any other visual form you feel like.
 You could say textSize(concordance[word[i]]) to directly impact the size of text based on the word count for example.
 * This is primarily an information design experiment to get you experimenting with the concordance.
+* The example will get you started with the concordance itself.
+Its up to you to use the canvas (via p5.js for example) or other means to visualize it.

 Some key code once you have the concordance working: